sirodoht/sirodoht.com/content/blog/an-anecdotic-tour-on-the-history-of-programming-languages.md

 The memory management is done using *Automatic Reference Counting* (ARC), which includes compile-time memory deallocation decisions, a Rust resemblance.
 Swift, a year after its announcement became open source, which enabled developers to extend it beyond Apple’s interfaces.
 Its use on other domains like the web is rising, as does the adoption from other companies.

 The history of programming languages is very interesting to read about.
 It urges you to make predictions for the future.
-My bet is that Swift, Rust and Go will win over many domains, with the largest one being that of C and C++.
+My bet is that Swift, Rust, and Go will win over many domains, with the largest one being that of C and C++.

 Hopefully, after 45 years, C will pass the scepter and let us prove to ourselves that we now know software better.